-The members of the Supervisory Board share a common readiness to make substantial time commitments in order to perform their duties.
+The members of the Supervisory Board have committed themselves to make substantial time commitments in order to perform their duties.
 The Supervisory Board thus decided against the formation of committees on the basis of the limited size of the ProCredit group, its simple balance sheet structure, transparent risk profile and a remuneration structure which largely avoids variable remuneration elements.
 All Supervisory Board duties are performed by the Supervisory Board members themselves.
-On this basis, the Supervisory Board dissolved the Audit Committee of the Supervisory Board, effective as of 17 February 2014.
-The duties of the Audit Committee have since been performed by the Supervisory Board itself.
-Four meetings of the Supervisory Board were held in the 2014 financial year.
+Five meetings of the Supervisory Board were held in the 2015 financial year.